ylcoca/Airline-Prediction/README.md

 Algorithm for predicting the probability of a delayed flight interacting with hue and spark using the Hadoop environment.
-The Hadoop Environment was created on virual machine wirh CentOS
+The Hadoop Environment was created on virual machine with CentOS